ChiragxMalik/Hush/README.md

 HeartHush is **not a substitute for professional help**.
 If you are in crisis or need urgent support, please contact your local emergency number or mental health hotline.

----

-👉 Do you also want me to add a **Usage Examples section** (like showing how the *same question* produces 4 different mode responses)?
-That would make your demo really stand out.